-LPs are ready in the central FIFO queue.
+In all these strategies, it may happen that a processor must choose between several LPs that are ready for execution.
+This can happen because either more than one LP assigned to a processor is ready, or because more than p LPs are ready in the central FIFO queue.
 In PTHOR, the processor chooses the LP that has been ready for execution for the longest time.
 This is easy to implement.
 Another popular method is to choose the LP with the smallest timestamp.
-This method leads to overhead.
-It requires that LPs which are ready to run are kept sorted according to their timestamps.
+This method leads to additional overhead because it requires that LPs that are ready to run are kept sorted according to their timestamps.

 To get realistic runtime predictions $T{crit}(p)$ depending on the number of processors p, it is necessary to model the partitioning strategy used in the critical path analysis.
-Note that these runtimes cannot be shorter than T{crit} .
-All delays due to causality apply for both T{crit} and $T{crit}(p)$, and partitioning could introduce additional delays.

-The inclusion of partitioning strategies in critical path analysis was first mentioned by Lin [17], but he only uses a static strategy.
+Note that these runtimes cannot be shorter than $T{crit}$ .
+All delays due to causality apply for both $T{crit}$ and $T{crit}(p)$ , and partitioning could introduce additional delays.
+The inclusion of partitioning strategies in critical path analysis was first mentioned by Lin [21], but he only uses a static strategy.
 To include one of the above partitioning strategies in critical path analysis, we assume that the number of available processors p is fixed.
 We maintain a timer c(i) for each processor i, which specifies the computation time performed by i.
-If this processor executes an event e, the timer is increased by $\tau(e)$.
+If this processor executes an event e, the timer is increased by $\tau(e)$ .
 As before, we evaluate the function END on the nodes of the EPG in topological order.
 For an event e executed on processor i, let $c{old}(i)$ denote the value of c(i) before the execution of e.
 Then

-$$END(e) = START'(e) + \tau(e) ,$$
+$$END(e) = START'(e) + \tau(e),$$

-$$START'(e) = \max(c{old}(i), START(e)) .$$
+$$START'(e) = \max(c{old}(i), START(e))$$